How to Use a Proxy With Python Requests in 2024

 <Response [200]>

-That means the website of the target server responded with an HTTP 200 status code.
-In other words: The HTTP request was successful! ๐Ÿฅณ
+That means the target server website responded with an HTTP 200 status code.
+In other words, the HTTP request was successful! ๐Ÿฅณ

 Please note that requests supports only HTTP and HTTPS proxies.
-If you have to route HTTP, HTTPS, FTP, or other traffic, you'll need a SOCKS proxy.
+If you must route HTTP, HTTPS, FTP, or other traffic, you'll need a SOCKS proxy.
 The library doesn't support it natively, but you can install the socks extension.

 Terminal